 When a person dies, his/her body becomes the property of the legal next-of-kin or the person charged within the duty of burial.
 If an autopsy is performed without the permission of this legal next of kin, all involved parties may be sued for unauthorized assault upon the body.
-The descending order in determining and verifying the legal next-of-kin is listed below and must be adhered to in every case.
+The descending order in determining and verifying the legal next-of-kin is listed below and must be adhered to in each and every case.
 Note: If someone of equal class objects to an autopsy, the autopsy should not be performed, even if a valid permit exists.
 If there are any doubts about the validity of an autopsy permit, the UCH Legal Office should be contacted at 720-848-7815.

-- Surviving Spouse/Common Law Spouse (not legally separate or divorced) 1.
+- 1. Surviving Spouse (not legally separate or divorced)

-- Adult Children (majority of the surviving adult children) 2.
+- 2. Adult Children (oldest to youngest, including adopted)

-- 3. Parents or legal guardians (majority)
+- 3. Father or Mother

-- Adult siblings (majority)

-- Grandparents 5.
+- 4. Brother or Sister

+- Grandfather or Grandmother

-- Uncle or Aunt 6.
+- 6. Uncle or Aunt

+- 7. Legal Guardian

-- Other person accepting legal responsibility for funeral arrangements
+- 8. Other person accepting legal responsibility for funeral arrangements

-Note: Who can give consent for autopsy from C.R.S.A.
-15-19-106 "Right of final disposition," updated September 7, 2021.
-Per Colorado Code "153-2-107 Kindred of Half Blood," relatives of the half-blood inherit the same share they would inherit if they were of the whole blood.
+Note: Per Colorado Code "153-2-107 Kindred of Half Blood," relatives of the half-blood inherit the same share they would inherit if they were of the whole blood.